E.ON UK: Customers migrated to E.ON Next in 2021

-Renewable electricity & sustainability
+Renewable electricity and sustainability

-E.ON Next supplies electricity sourced from E.ON’s renewable generation assets, supply agreements with independent UK wind generators and the purchase of renewable electricity certificates.
-The electricity supplied to homes and businesses comes from the National Grid and DNOs.
+E.ON Next supplies its fixed tariff customers with electricity from renewable sources.
+The electricity supplied to homes and businesses comes from the National Grid.

-Two new tariffs were introduced earlier in the year to ramp up its sustainable energy offering.
-One of which was launched via a partnership with ev energy to offer smart charging for electric vehicles.
+They also offer electric vehicle home chargers, energy efficient boilers, solar panel installations, and heat pumps.

+They also re-introduced their EV tariff, Next Drive, in 2023, enabling customers to take advantage of lower overnight charging prices for their electric vehicles.

 Operations

 The company's headquarters are in Coventry at Westwood Business Park, in a building designed by Bennetts Associates.
 There are numerous other offices and power generation sites across the country.